Six-Year-Old Tennessee Boy Allegedly Left Crying Outside Daycare Center After It Closed Early For Veterans Day

 Talley says she was never made aware that Precious Memories was going to close early for Veterans Day.
 What’s more, she says that, since the day actually fell on a Saturday, there would be no closings on Monday.

-Owner Pam Suggs, however, says that she gave all parents of children in her care a schedule of holidays, in a packet sent home with each child.
-Further, she says she wrote a note reminding parents of the closing and taped it to the front window of the day care center.
-Talley, whose son was not in day care the previous week, says she never saw the sign.
+Owner Pam Suggs, however, says that she gave all parents of children in her care a schedule of holidays in a packet sent home with each child.
+Further, she says she wrote a note reminding parents of the closing and taped it to the front window of the daycare center.
+Talley, whose son was not in daycare the previous week, says she never saw the sign.

 Suggs admits that the communication system failed somewhere along the line.